JoseRoca/WinFBX/docs/Numeric datatypes/CInt96 Class.md

 # <a name="Sign"></a>Sign

-Returns 0 if it is not signed of &h80 (128) if it is signed.
+Returns 0 if it is not signed or &h80 (128) if it is signed.

 ```
 FUNCTION Sign () AS UBYTE